 There are so many options these days when it comes to eyeglasses.
 For many, it is a fashion statement, while for others it is simply a medical device.
 Whichever it may be for you, learn what you should know the next time you choose your next pair of prescription eyeglasses!

 The first step in choosing a frame is knowing what type of lenses you require.
-For example, someone who is very nearsighted (i.e. someone who’s vision is clearer up close than further away) will have lenses that are thinner at the center and thicker at the edges.
+For example, someone who is very near-sighted (i.e. someone whose vision is clearer up close than further away) will have lenses that are thinner at the center and thicker at the edges.
 A larger frame will highlight the thicker edges and therefore isn’t the most suitable frame choice.
-However, this problem can be easily solved by choosing frames that are more narrower or opting for high-index frames, which are made thinner and lighter than other lens materials.
-The next time you are updating your lenses speak to your optometrist about what frames are most suitable for you.
+However, this problem can be easily solved by choosing frames that are narrower or opting for high-index frames, which are made thinner and lighter than other lens materials.
+The next time you are updating your lenses, speak to your optometrist about what frames are most suitable for you.

 What Activities Will You Be Doing?

 Someone who is primarily using their prescription eyeglasses for working and works on a computer for most of their day will want to ensure they are getting glasses with a blue light coating.
 A blue light blocking filter can help reduce excessive blue light and keep your eyes healthy.
-On the other hand, if you are a parent purchasing glasses for your child an anti-scratch coating can help ensure rough play, which could result in scratches, doesn’t get in the way of your child’s vision being clear.
+On the other hand, if you are a parent purchasing glasses for your child, an anti-scratch coating can help ensure that rough play, which could result in scratches, doesn’t interfere with your child’s vision.
 In addition to selecting lens coatings that best fit your lifestyle, it’s important to consider the material of your eyeglasses/lenses.

 Know Your Face Shape

-It’s important to remember that prescription eyewear is a medical device and firstly should help you see clearly.
-But it doesn’t mean that your eyeglasses can’t be more.
-Asking your Victoria eye doctor for assistance in choosing the right pair of lenses and frames can ensure you are not only seeing well but getting the most out of your investment.
+It’s important to remember that prescription eyewear is a medical device.
+Your vision comes first.
+But that doesn’t mean you can’t have eyeglasses that give great vision and look awesome too!
+Asking your Victoria eye doctor for assistance in choosing the right pair of lenses and frames can ensure you are not only seeing well but getting the most value for your money.